Brazil awards $9 billion of airport deals, prepping Rio for Olympics

 AIR TRAVEL BOOM

-Demand for airport concessions, on the other hand, has been robust as companies clamor for part of an air travel market that doubled in less than a decade as some 40 million Brazilians joined the middle class and took to the skies.
+Demand for airport concessions has been robust as companies clamor for part of an air travel market that doubled in less than a decade as some 40 million Brazilians joined the middle class and took to the skies.

 The latest concessions follow an auction in February 2012 that awarded rights to major airports in Sao Paulo and Brasilia for 24.5 billion reais - more than four times the minimum bids.